 The UroLift System consists of a delivery device and tiny permanent implants.

-One unique aspect of the UroLift System is that it does not preclude retreatment or other BPH treatments, should it be required in the future.
+One unique aspect of the UroLift System is that it does not preclude retreatment or BPH treatments such as TURP or laser, should they be required in the future.

 A urologist, a doctor who specializes in the treatment of diseases of the urinary system and sex organs, uses the UroLift System to treat urinary symptoms due to BPH.
-The urologist completes comprehensive training prior to using the UroLift System.
+Comprehensive training is provided to the urologist prior to using the UroLift System.